andrew-arkhipov/OnRamps-Scripting/README.md

 Just like the `driver`, `WebDriverWait` returns the `WebElement` object that it found.
 So like the button example, the object can be stored in a variable, or other `WebElement` methods such as `click` can be chained onto it to perform multiple actions.

+For further reading, [here](https://selenium-python.readthedocs.io/waits.html) are the docs for `WebDriverWait`.

 <br>
 <br>